regan-sarwas/npmap.js/README.md

 ## Testing

-NPMap.js uses the [Mocha](http://visionmedia.github.io/mocha/) JavaScript test framework and [PhantomJS](http://phantomjs.org/) to run the tests.
-After installing PhantomJS, you can run the tests with the following command:
+NPMap.js uses the [Mocha](http://mochajs.org) JavaScript test framework, with the [expect.js](https://github.com/Automattic/expect.js) assertion library, and [PhantomJS](http://phantomjs.org/) to run the tests.
+You can run the tests with the following command:

     grunt test

-We are working on increasing test coverage.
+We are working on expanding test coverage for the library.

 ## Documentation